simoncblyth/opticks/docs/install.rst

 A high level overview of the sequence of steps to install Opticks are listed below.

-0. install "system" externals : NVIDIA GPU Driver, CUDA, OptiX 6.5
+0. install "system" externals : NVIDIA GPU Driver, CUDA, OptiX 7.0 or later (see below for how to pick the version)
    following instructions from NVIDIA.
 Check they are working.
-1. use git to clone opticks bitbucket repository to your home directory, creating ~/opticks
+1. use git to clone opticks **bitbucket** (not github, that is often behind) repository to your home directory, creating ~/opticks
 2. hookup the opticks bash functions to your bash shell

    * cp ~/opticks/example.opticks_config ~/.opticks_config